is running a practical on carnivorous plants today!

 I’m a PhD researcher and I run science lessons part time at the Manchester Museum!

-I love finishing an experiment and finding that it leads to more questions.
+Favourite thing to do in science I love finishing an experiment and finding that it leads to more questions.
 It’s the way that science moves forward!

 Even though plants use light to make their energy, if they get too much their leaves can get damaged, just like we get sunburnt.